DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: RELATED WORKS

 Combining MIM with CL presents another viable approach.
 CMID \cite{CMID} unifies CL and MIM in a self-distillation framework, enabling the learning of both global semantic and local spatial representations for diverse remote sensing tasks.

-These advancements highlight the transformative potential of foundation models in remote sensing, driven by innovative SSL techniques and scalable architectures.
-Building on these advances, we design a self-supervised contrastive learning framework tailored to the characteristics of SAR imagery and construct a SAR land-cover foundation model by pre-training on our collected large-scale SAR dataset, effectively alleviating the reliance on labeled data and enhancing the performance of downstream tasks.
+These advancements highlight the transformative potential of foundation models in RS, driven by innovative SSL techniques and scalable architectures.
+However, there is a critical gap: dedicated single-source SAR foundation models for key pixel-level tasks, like land-cover classification, are lacking.
+To address this, we propose a self-supervised CL framework tailored for SAR imagery and develop a SAR land-cover foundation model by pre-training on our large-scale SAR dataset.
+This approach reduces reliance on labeled data and boosts downstream task performance.